j-miet/BTD6bot/btd6bot/Files/helpwindow/README.md

         Examples:

         - if plan uses 2-0-5 sniper and 0-5-2 sniper, then you would type ``sniper 2-5-5``.
-        - uses darts at start but doesn&#39;t upgrade them -> dart 0-0-0
+        - uses darts at start but doesn't upgrade them -> dart 0-0-0
         - uses multiple 0-0-4 beast handlers to merge and create a 0-0-5 beast-> beast 0-0-5

         All examples combined, info sections would look like this: